HabitatFramework/UserGuide/introduction/introduction.rst

 Background
 ==========

 Since the introduction of the Integrated Habitat System (IHS) and the adoption of the habitat data standards introduced from the South-West pilot project there are now over 50 attributes for every recorded habitat feature (point, line or polygon).
-These attributes relate to each feature's IHS classification, source information, BAP habitats, quality, modification history, etc. Furthermore, as valid values for many of these attributes are limited to specific options, and many are inter-related and dependent upon other values, maintaining habitat data has become complex and time-consuming.
+These attributes relate to each feature's IHS classification, source information, priority habitats, quality, modification history, etc. Furthermore, as valid values for many of these attributes are limited to specific options, and many are inter-related and dependent upon other values, maintaining habitat data has become complex and time-consuming.
 And if users only have native GIS application functionality to support them (i.e. a GIS layer with a standard attribute table) the likelihood of errors and inconsistencies being introduced is high.

 The subsequent incorporation of the Ordnance Survey MasterMap boundaries and TOIDs into existing habitat datasets brought improved positional accuracy to the data, and in many cases also provided additional habitat and land-use source information.
 However, new datasets have significantly increased in volume with some county-wide datasets now containing over 2 million habitat features, with each feature having over 50 attributes.
 As a result the attributes and evidence-base required for habitat and land use information has grown so much in recent years that it is no longer practical to store or maintain the data in a standard GIS layer.